-There are many powerful techniques for class prediction in the statistical and machine learning literatures [46-48].
+There are many powerful techniques for class prediction in the statistical and machine-learning literatures (46-48).
 Such techniques invariably begin with data for which the existing class assignments are known, the so-called training set of units.
-These techniques can be effective even if some of the existing class assignments of the units are wrong or if there are unknown subclasses which would refine the existing classes.
-Indeed there are well established methods of evaluating the quality of prediction methods which at the same time check the assignment of individual units in the training set.
+These techniques can be effective even if some of the existing class assignments of the units are wrong or if there are unknown subclasses that would refine the existing classes.
+Indeed, there are well-established methods of evaluating the quality of prediction methods that, at the same time, check the assignment of individual units in the training set.

-Cluster methods tend to be over-used in microarray data analysis relative to discrimination methods.
-A common practice for example is to suppress existing class assignments, use an unsupervised learning technique to define new classes and assign the units to these classes, and then see how well the existing class assignments are reflected in the new classes.
+Cluster methods tend to be overused in microarray data analysis relative to discrimination methods.
+A common practice, e.g., is to suppress existing class assignments, use an unsupervised learning technique to define new classes and assign the units to these classes, and then see how well the existing class assignments are reflected in the new classes.
 A more direct and efficient approach would be to use a supervised method to discriminate the classes in conjunction with a method such as cross validation to evaluate the repeatability of the results on new data.
 The efficiency of direct discrimination over clustering becomes increasingly important as the prediction problem becomes more challenging.

-Discrimination methods include linear discriminant analysis in various forms [46], nearestneighbor classifiers [48], classification trees [49], aggregating classifiers [50-51], neural networks [48] and support vector machines [52-53].
+Discrimination methods include linear discriminant analysis in various forms (46), nearest-neighbor classifiers (48), classification trees (49), aggregating classifiers (50-51), neural networks (48), and support vector machines (52-53).
 The first three methods are simple to apply once the genes have been filtered.
 The other methods are more sophisticated and require considerable skill in their application.

-Dudoit et al [54] compare the performance of different discrimination methods for the classification of tumors using gene expression data from three recent studies.
-The main conclusion is that simple classifiers such as linear discrimination and nearest neighbors performed remarkably well compared to more sophisticated prediction methods such as aggregated classification trees.
+Dudoit et al. (54) compared the performance of different discrimination methods for the classification of tumors using gene expression data from three recent studies.
+Their main conclusion is that simple classifiers such as linear discrimination and nearest neighbors performed remarkably well compared to more sophisticated prediction methods such as aggregated classification trees.

-There are factors other than accuracy which contribute to the merits of a given classifier.
+There are factors other than accuracy that contribute to the merits of a given classifier.
 These include simplicity and insight gained into the predictive structure of the data.
-Linear discriminant methods are easy to implement and had low error rates in the above study, ignore interactions between genes.
-Nearest-neighbor classifiers are simple, intuitive, and had low error rates compared to more sophisticated classifiers.
-While they are able to incorporate interactions between genes, they do so in a "black-box" way and give very little insight into the structure of the data.
-In contrast, classification trees are capable of exploiting and revealing interactions between genes.
+Linear discriminant methods are easy to implement and had low error rates in the study by Dudoit et al. (54) but ignore interactions among genes.
+Nearest-neighbor classifiers are simple, intuitive, and had low error rates compared with more sophisticated classifiers.
+While they are able to incorporate interactions among genes, they do so in a "black-box" way and give very little insight into the structure of the data.
+By contrast, classification trees are capable of exploiting and revealing interactions among genes.
 Trees are easy to interpret and yield information on the relationship between predictor variables and responses by performing stepwise variable selection.
 However, classification trees tend to be unstable and lacking in accuracy.
 Their accuracy can be greatly improved by aggregation (bagging or boosting).
-As more data become available, one can expect to observe an improvement in the performance of aggregated classifiers relative to simpler classifiers, as trees should be able to correctly identify interactions.
+As more data become available, one can expect to observe an improvement in the performance of aggregated classifiers relative to simpler classifiers, because trees should be able to correctly identify interactions.